Cory in the House

-Cory in the House is an American television sitcom which aired on the Disney Channel from January 12, 2007, to September 12, 2008, and was a spin-off from the Disney Channel show That's So Raven.
-The show focuses on Cory Baxter, who moves from San Francisco, California to Washington, D.C. with his father, after Victor Baxter gets a new job as the White House Executive Chef.
-The series was the first Disney Channel spin-off series, as well as the final Disney Channel series overall, to be both shot and broadcast in standard definition for the entire run of the show.
+Cory in the House is an American television sitcom which aired on the Disney Channel from January 12, 2007, to September 12, 2008, and was a spin-off from the Disney Channel series That's So Raven.
+The show focuses on Cory Baxter, who moves from San Francisco, California, to Washington, D.C. with his father, Victor Baxter, who gets a new job as the White House executive chef.
+The series was the first Disney Channel spin-off series, as well as the final Disney Channel series overall to be both shot and broadcast in standard definition for the entire run of the show.
 Reruns of the series have aired on Disney Channel and Disney XD, it also aired on the Family Channel in Canada.
 Raven-Symoné guest-starred in one episode, reprising her role as Raven Baxter.
-From 2014 to 2015, Disney Channel had begun a weekly block called "Disney Replay" on Wednesday nights, during which episodes of Cory in the House aired alongside That's So Raven and Kim Possible, among other Disney Channel shows.